 It is because the app search result only shows these pieces of information.
 That means they are your baits to bring users to your app page.
 So make good use of them!

-Pro Tip: How to do App Store Optimization
+Pro Tip: How to do App Store SEO

-For more tips about ASO, check out this post App Store Optimization in 3 Easy Steps.
+For more tips about App Store SEO, check out this post App Store Optimization in 3 Easy Steps.